MedXProtocol/ipfs-service/README.md

 cp ipfs-service.env.example ipfs-service.env
 ```

 2. Update config to reflect your environment.
-By default the config accepts all requests from http://localhost:3000
+By default the config accepts all requests from http://localhost:3000.
+If you are deploying remotely you'll want to ensure that only certain domains are allowed; i.e. `http://hippocrates.netlify.com`

 # Running Locally